New York City's 30th City Council district

-New York City's 30th City Council district is one of 51 districts in the New York City Council.
-It has been represented by Democrat Robert Holden since 2018, following his defeat of fellow Democrat Elizabeth Crowley; though a Democrat, Holden first won the seat running as the Republican nominee.
-Holden won the seat again in 2021 as the Democratic, Republican and Conservative nominee; he received the most votes on the Republican ballot line.
+New York City's 30th City Council district, in central Queens, is one of 51 districts in the New York City Council.
+It has been represented by Democrat Phil Wong since 2026, succeeding term-limited fellow Democrat Robert Holden.

 Geography

-District 30 is based in the predominantly white neighborhoods of central Queens, including Maspeth, Glendale, Middle Village, and parts of Woodhaven, Ridgewood, and Woodside.
+District 30 is based in the predominantly white and Asian neighborhoods of central Queens, including Maspeth, Glendale, Middle Village, and parts of Woodhaven, Ridgewood, and Woodside.
 Forest Park is located within the district, as are a number of the city's cemeteries.

-The district overlaps with Queens Community Boards 2, 5, 6, and 9, and with New York's 6th, 7th, 12th, and 14th congressional districts.
-It also overlaps with the 12th, 15th, and 16th districts of the New York State Senate, and with the 28th, 30th, 34th, 37th, 38th, and 39th districts of the New York State Assembly.
+The district overlaps with Queens Community Boards 4, 5, and 6, and with New York's 6th and 7th congressional districts.
+It also overlaps with the 12th and 15th districts of the New York State Senate, and with the 28th, 30th, 37th, 38th, and 39th districts of the New York State Assembly.